 Don’t trust your emotions; they can deceive you.
 Instead, trust Christ and what He has done for you.
 Invite Him to come into your life today, and then thank Him every morning for His unchanging love for you.
 (BillyGraham.org)

 We don’t always understand God’s actions or inaction.
 Sometimes, in hindsight, we can see the purpose behind tragic events, but many times we will never know.
 That is where faith and trust in Jesus come in.
-But know this, without question, God never stopped loving you or me.
-He is all-knowing, always present, perfect and wise.
+But know this, without question, God never stopped loving you.
+He is all-knowing, always present, perfect, and wise.
 And we are terrible sinners who deserve nothing.

 And yet He gives.
 Food.
 Shelter.
 Clothing.
 Family.
 Friends.
 Life.
 Flowers.
 Animals.
 Plants.
 Beauty.
 Stars.
 Planets.
 His Word, the Bible.
 His son, Jesus.
 He has given so much to His creation.
 Why?
 Because He loves you.